Designing a Game: Part 2 - The Framework

 Above: Theo and I map out the game's tension.
 There's a whole article to be written about how I map tension, but the short answer is that I map out the variables of x=play time vs. y=challenge.
 Here, Theo has mapped the locations' numbers to X and the locations' Threat/Danger levels to Y to come up with the tension curve as the player moves through the adventure.
 Using math models like this helps balance your game well before the first playtest.

-So for Highest Adventure, it's all about making sure that the player feels the tension and stress of climbing the rockface, feel the thrill of narrow miss, use their cunning to overcome seemingly insurmountable challenges, and the exhilarating and satisfying sense of success as they finally reach the top of the mountain.
+So for Highest Adventure, it's all about making sure that the player senses the tension and stress of climbing the rockface, feels the thrill of a narrow miss, uses their cunning to overcome seemingly insurmountable challenges, and the exhilarating and satisfying sense of success as they finally reach the top of the mountain.
 So the next question is, how to craft that experience?

 Beg, Borrow, & Steal